BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

                                 auto_call=True)
 ```

 Now, you get practically the same result as the earlier approach.
-We even discarded the button by using `auto_call=True`.
 If you don't know the widget options, take a look [here](https://napari.org/magicgui/usage/widget_overview.html) to find the widget you want and discover more about its parameters.
+We discarded the button here by using `auto_call=True`.
+This means that the callback function will be executed whenever the user change any of the inputs.
+This results in a smoother usability, but be careful, because if the callback function is too slow, it may get called several times before returning, which can lead to frozen screens.

 <img alt="figure 4" id="figure4" src="images/napari_flood_tool4.png" />